-- Proficient in Python, with a focus on PyTorch, for data analysis, visualization, and machine learning/deep learning applications. - Familiar with R programming and skilled in LaTeX for document preparation and scientific writing. - Experienced in biomedical image and signal processing tools, including FreeSurfer, EEGLab, FSL, and DtiStudio, as utilized in my master's thesis.
+- Proficient in Python programming for data analysis, visualization, and machine learning/deep learning applications. - Familiar with SQL for comprehensive database management, R programming for advanced data analysis, AWS SageMaker and S3 for streamlined data preprocessing and model deployment and Dataiku for end-to-end Al and machine learning projects, encompassing data preparation, modeling, and deployment.
+Proficient in LaTeX for precise document preparation and scientific writing. - Familiar with biomedical image and signal processing tools, including FreeSurfer, EEGLab, FSL, and DtiStudio, as utilized in my master's thesis.

-Soft Skills
+Soft Skills: